← Back to Blog

 Low internal + High external 42.5%

 The spread is 17.2 percentage points between the best and worst profiles.
-The external link ratio carries its own odds ratio of 0.47, meaning heavy external linking cuts citation odds roughly in half.
 AI platforms appear to treat heavy external linking as a signal of aggregator or affiliate content rather than original authority.

 7 Ways to Expand Navigation Architecture